joelstrohmeier/website/src/colophon.md

 ## Ai note
 Despite the liberal use of mdashes in my content, I don't publish any text that is raw Ai generated.
 I sometimes use Ai as the starting point or 'skeleton' for an article but this is only ever the starting point.
 All content is mine and manually produced.

-## Purpose and aim of the website
+## Purpose of the website

-My aim for this website is to provide uncomplicated and helpful information / ideas on the topics of accessibility and inclusion.
+I want this website to provide uncomplicated and helpful information / ideas on the topics of accessibility and inclusion.
 I purposefully (try to) avoid overly technical or polemical content.
 One of the key reasons for this is I remember what it was like when I first attempted to learn about: accessibility, inclusion and, in particular, front-end development.
 While some writers stood out as leading in simplifying such topics (<a href="https://css-tricks.com/">CSS Tricks</a>, for example), many, despite what I suspect were their best efforts, still assumed far too much prior knowledge.

 ## How I built this website

-I hand coded everything in this current website (one of the reasons for its humble appearance).
+I hand-coded everything in this website (which is one of the reasons for its humble appearance).

 The website is built using the (excellent) <a href="https://www.11ty.dev/">Eleventy static site generator</a>.